danielapoliveira/ricdam/README.md

 scores that exploit a background Knowledge Graph built from existing RDF datasets in the same or related domains.

+More details in the following research paper:
+> D. Oliveira and M. d’Aquin, “RICDaM: Recommending Interoperable and Consistent Data Models,” in Proceedings of the ISWC 2020 Demos and Industry Tracks: From Novel Ideas to Industrial Practice co-located with 19th International Semantic Web Conference (ISWC 2020), 2020, vol. 2717, p.
+5. [Online].
+Available: http://ceur-ws.org/Vol-2721/paper535.pdf

 This repository contains a demonstrator and [example datasets](datasets/).

 ## Running